Contribute to Plone 6 core#

 Edit packages#

 First identify the names of the Plone packages you want to work on.
 If you do not know, you can open an issue in the Plone GitHub repository for Products.CMFPlone, and someone might identify the source within a few days.
+You can also read the conceptual guide Architecture: packages and dependencies to get a mental model of the structure of Plone.
 You can also ask in the Plone Community Forum.
-Only a few packages are in src/ by default.

 Next create a new file buildout.local.cfg, and add the names of packages that you want to develop under the auto-checkout list.